main-ah-logo-horz-w_gradbox

 • Personal care attendants: General help with household chores, light housekeeping and cooking can be provided by a PCA.

 • Certified nursing assistants: A license is required to perform work as a certified nursing assistant.
-CNAs receive training and must pass an exam in order to be licensed.
-Working under the supervision of a registered nurse, a CNA is medically trained to change wound dressings, check for vital signs and help with bathing and eating.
+CNAs receive training and must pass an exam for licensing.
+CNA’s and HHA’s are both trained check vital signs, bathe, and assist with eating.

 3. Vet all potential caregivers